anxety-solo/sd-webui-notebook/README.md

 <details>
 <summary><kbd>Expand to see.</kbd></summary>

-- _I wasn't too lazy to open access in the colaba, so just copy the code below and run it in the cell.
+- _I was too lazy to open access to colab, so just copy the code below and run it in the cell.
 In my case, I did not disconnect from the session...
 Maybe there are conflicts in the main code, I don't know for sure._

 ```py
 import time